Updated April 2026

 Total wedding cost

-Higher wedding budgets generally mean higher premiums because the potential claim amount is larger.
+Larger wedding budgets usually mean higher premiums because the potential claim amount increases.

 📋